tbrowder/CSV-Table/README.md

 Input files are read immediately, so very large files may overwhelm system resources.

-It can handle the following which other CSV readers may not:
+It can handle the following which other CSV handlers may not:

   * with a header line